mstksg/backprop/doc/03-manipulating-bvars.md

 the `Net` data type.
 However, you can't directly use `_nWeights`, since it takes a `Net`, not `BVar s Net`.
 And you also can't directly pattern match on the `N` constructor.

+There are two main options for this: the lens interface, and the higher-kinded data interface.

 #### Lens Interface